'India retained option of reaching out to all sides by abstaining from UN vote on Ukraine' | Law-Order

 - India

-By abstaining from a UN Security Council resolution on the Ukraine crisis, India retained the option of reaching out to all relevant sides to find a middle ground and foster dialogue and diplomacy, official sources said on Saturday.
+By abstaining from a UN Security Council resolution on the Russian attack on Ukraine, India retained the option of reaching out to all relevant parties to find a middle ground and foster dialogue and diplomacy to defuse the crisis, official sources said on Saturday.

-Russia vetoed the US-sponsored resolution on Friday that ''deplored in the strongest terms'' Russia's "aggression'' against Ukraine and asked Moscow to immediately stop its attack on that country.
+Though India abstained from voting on the resolution, it called for respecting ''sovereignty and territorial integrity'' of states and sought immediate cessation of ''violence and hostilities'', in comments that the sources said reflected a ''sharper tone'' and criticism of the Russian offensive.

+At the crucial UN Security Council session on Friday, Russia used its veto power to block the US-sponsored resolution deploring in the ''strongest terms'' Russian ''aggression'' against Ukraine.

 In the midst of the escalating situation in Ukraine, Modi held a telephonic conversation with Putin on Thursday during which he appealed for ending violence, and called for concerted efforts from all sides to return to the path of diplomatic dialogue.